RockyEncoded/extension-boilerplate-webpack/README.md

 ## Developing
-The following tasks can be used when you want to start developing the extension and want to enable live reload -
+The following tasks can be used when you want to start developing the extension and want to enable live reload (lint is enabled by default) -

 - `npm run chrome-watch`
 - `npm run opera-watch`
 - `npm run firefox-watch`

-If you want to use lint or auto fix -
+If you want to run lint separately or auto fix -
 - `npm run lint`
 - `npm run lint:fix`